An easy recipe for healthy, low carb and keto beef and broccoli. It’s wonderfully flavorful and very easy to make – it’s ready in just 30 minutes!

 I love making this delicious and easy beef and broccoli, and my family often requests it for dinner.
+We all appreciate the wonderful flavors, and I also appreciate the fact that it’s healthy, keto, and easy to make!

-How to make beef and broccoli
+How to make keto beef and broccoli

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps: